Calbabreaker/dotfiles/README.md

 ```

 To set a wallpaper copy an image file to `~/.local/share/wallpaper.png` or use the
-`setwallpaper` script in the scripts directory which will allow you to blur the
+`setwallpaper` script in the scripts directory which will also allow you to blur the
 image or set as a colour.

 For updates widget to work, add this to your `/etc/sudoers` (edit using visudo):